-- 14. UNFPA and the Government of the Syrian Arab Republic have developed the proposed programme in consultation with local communities, non-governmental organizations, academia, youth groups, and other United Nations organizations.
-The programme is based on the UNFPA comparative advantage, its relevance to the Syrian context its complementarity with other United Nations programmes, and its sustainability and effectiveness.
+UNFPA and the Government of the Syrian Arab Republic have developed the proposed 14. programme in consultation with local communities, non-governmental organizations, academia, youth groups, and other United Nations organizations.
+The programme is based on the UNFPA comparative advantage, its relevance to the Syrian context, its complementarity with other United Nations programmes, and its sustainability and effectiveness.
 The programme will contribute to the realization of the national priorities and the Strategic Framework of cooperation between the Syrian Arab Republic and the United Nations.
-The country programme will contribute to the following pillars of the National Plan of Syria, 2030: Pillar 1 - Administrative reforms and promoting integrity; Pillar 3 - Growth and development; and Pillar 4 - Human development.
-The country programme will also contribute to four outcomes of the United Nations Strategic Framework (UNSF): Outcome 1: Improved, equitable, inclusive and safe access to quality basic services; Outcome 2: Better access for people, especially the most vulnerable, to social protection services, sustainable livelihoods, and inclusive and equitable socio-economic recovery; Outcome 3: Improved living conditions of displaced people, returnees and affected communities; and Outcome 4: Vulnerable people's resilience is enhanced through increased institutional responsiveness in planning and providing services. - The country programme's priorities, content and direction are anchored in the UN Strategic Framework 2022-2024, its country priorities and context analysis.
-The national standards and principles that Syrian Arab Republic has included in its first National Voluntary Report on the Sustainable Development Goals for the year 2020 will be applied to the Strategic Framework on the basis of, and together with, the relevant "Parameters and Principles of UN Assistance in Syria", to ensure the implementation of the paragraphs related to early recovery projects contained in UNSC Resolution 2585.
+The country programme will contribute to the following pillars of the National Plan of Syria, 2030: Pillar 1 (Administrative reforms and promoting integrity); Pillar 3 (Growth and development); and Pillar 4 (Human development).
+The country programme will also contribute to four outcomes of the United Nations Strategic Framework (UNSF): Outcome 1 (Improved, equitable, inclusive and safe access to quality basic services); Outcome 2 (Better access for people, especially the most vulnerable, to social protection services, sustainable livelihoods, and inclusive and equitable socioeconomic recovery); Outcome 3 (Improved living conditions of displaced people, returnees and affected communities); and Outcome 4 (Vulnerable people's resilience is enhanced through increased institutional responsiveness in planning and providing services).

+The country programme's priorities, content and direction are anchored in the United Nations 15.
+Strategic Framework, 2022-2024, its country priorities and context analysis.
+The national standards and principles that the Syrian Arab Republic has included in its first National Voluntary Report on the Sustainable Development Goals for 2020 will be applied to the Strategic Framework on the basis of, and together with, the relevant "Parameters and Principles of UN Assistance in Syria",1 to ensure the implementation of the paragraphs related to early recovery projects contained in United Nations Security Council resolution 2585 (2021).
 As the Decade of Action advances, the programme will also support the achievement of the ICPD-related SDG indicators and the realization of the three UNFPA transformative results - zero preventable maternal mortality; zero unmet needs for family planning; and zero gender-based violence, including early marriage.
-These transformative results are integrated in the country programme outputs and strategies statements as well as the results framework.
+These transformative results are integrated in the country programme outputs, strategies statements, and the results framework.
 The country programme will strongly contribute to supporting the voluntary national commitments made by the Syrian Government related to ICPD+25 in 2019: (a) reducing the rate of early marriage from 13 per cent to 5 per cent; (b) enhancing women's access to modern family-planning methods; (c) reducing the maternal mortality ratio, from 58 per 100,000 live births to below 34 per 100,000 live births; and (d) following up on the identification and enactment of relevant legislation and laws.
+In this context, UNFPA will advocate for and contribute to the implementation of the National Strategy on Reproductive, Maternal, Neonatal, Child and Adolescent Health, 2022-2025.